EU moves to halt Northern Ireland being used as vaccine backdoor to Britain

 “Whilst quantitative restrictions on exports are prohibited between the Union and Northern Ireland, in accordance with Article 5 (5) of the Protocol on Ireland/Northern Ireland, this is justified as a safeguard measure pursuant to Article 16 of that Protocol in order to avert serious societal difficulties due to a lack of supply threatening to disturb the orderly implementation of the vaccination campaigns in the member states.”

-SDLP leader Colum Eastwood MP has said the decision by the European Commission undermines progress made to defend the interests of the island.
+SDLP leader Colum Eastwood MP has said a decision by the European Commission to invoke Article 16 of the

+Ireland Protocol in relation to vaccine exports undermines progress made to defend the interests of the island.

 UUP leader Steve Aiken said Northern Ireland Secretary Brandon Lewis should be embarrassed.